piersfinlayson/pet-ieee-loader/README.md

 - Execute code with a simple command
 - Quick loading for development/testing workflows
 - Uses both cassette buffers on the PET
-- Easy to use with simple SYS commands
+- Easy to set up and use with `SYS`/`POKE` commands
+- Data received using standard IEEE-488 LISTEN command

 ## 🔧Installation